eDiscovery with Belkasoft

 Model for detection and storage of electronic evidence

 eDiscovery corresponds to all the processes and technologies that aid clients in discovering and securing digital evidence.
 This way, the relevant parties get to analyze the data they need quickly and efficiently.
-The eDiscovery setup ensures clients and their lawyers understand the value of acquired information used in winning court cases and settling different forms of litigation.
+The eDiscovery setup ensures that clients and their lawyers understand the value of acquired information used in winning court cases and settling different forms of litigation.

 eDiscovery encompasses 9 key stages: